koprendo/Custom_Dictionary/README.md

 already told word and it will give you a detailed explanation.
 It is not smart but a very dedicated servant.

 ### Orders
 Since the application is not smart, you must be careful when giving orders.
-There are basically 4 types of
+There are currently 4 types of
 orders:
 - add
   - To insert words and phrases with their meanings